-How do I apply to the MALS degree?
+How do I apply to the GLS program?

-We also strongly advise that you reference the “Admissions FAQs” on the Graduate School web site as you prepare for and apply to the MALS degree.
+We also strongly advise that you reference the “Admissions FAQs” on the Graduate School web site as you prepare for and apply to GLS.
 The website for “Admissions FAQs” is:

-What are the minimum attainments required for the MALS degree?
+What are the minimum qualifications for admission to GLS?

 - a bachelor's degree from an accredited college or university